Primary

 Generate power from your core and lats, not just your arms.
 Rise onto your toes as you reach the ball overhead, then drive it down forcefully while hinging at your hips.
 Follow through completely to the floor.
 Exhale forcefully on each slam.
 Each rep should be maximum effort.

-Want Ball Slam in your program?
+See where Ball Slam fits in your weekly plan

 Stand with feet shoulder-width holding slam ball overhead.